 “Aggressiveness” being the medical term used to describe the likelihood of cancer metastasizing.

-If prostate cancer does spread to nearby lymph nodes than it can become a more dangerous and life-threatening disease.
+If prostate cancer does spread to nearby lymph nodes, then it can become more dangerous and life-threatening disease.

 When your pathologist checks your biopsy samples, they examine your prostate cells under the microscope and will look at the different patterns.
 The patterns of prostate cancer cells show how quickly and aggressively they are growing.